Uplogix/uplogix.github.io/_posts/2015-03-09-validating-form-beans.md

       }
     }

+I'm then including existing jsp snippets in my new wizard page.
 The problem is that jsps use reflection to set fields.
 What happens if someone adds a field to OldForm and doesn't update NewDelegatingForm?
 Runtime Java errors.

 You could make OldForm and OtherOldForm implement interfaces that NewDelegatingForm also impliments.
 But that still doesn't address the issue that a modification to OldForm will need to update the interface for IOldForm.
 A simple thing to forget.